mainmatter/playbook/development-process/README.md

   and also providing the reasons for those changes
 - include reproduction steps if the issue describes a bug; ideally those are visualized with a screen recording or other media
-- detail concrete requirements that must be met in order to complete the issue;
-  in order to prepare this list, the iteration lead might need to partner with a team member more familiar with a particular part of the code base or feature
+- detail concrete requirements that must be met and an overview of the changes to be made in order to complete the issue; in order to prepare this list, the iteration lead might need to partner with a team member more familiar with a particular part of the code base or feature
 - include all necessary materials that are needed for the issue; this could be visual assets, links to online documentation for third party libraries or APIs or contact details for external parties involved in an issue etc.